 - 1 jalapeno pepper (or chili of choice)

-- 8 boneless skinless chicken thighs (or bone in if preferable)
+- 8 boneless skinless breast (or chicken thighs if preferable)

 - salt to taste